shrinerb/shrine/doc/advantages.md

 popular ones.
 This guide will attempt to cover some of the main advantages that Shrine offers compared to these alternatives.

+For a more direct comparison with specific file attachment libraries, there are more specialized guides:

+* [Shrine for CarrierWave Users]
+* [Shrine for Paperclip Users]
+* [Shrine for Refile Users]

 ## Generality

 Many alternative file upload solutions are coupled to either Rails (Active